 Most of this land was acquired to mitigate the expansion of Lindbergh Field, when the airport operations were under the Port's control.

 As part of this mitigation effort, 722 acres were transferred to the State of California.
 This ultimately led to the creation of the South San Diego Bay National Wildlife Refuge.
-The remaining 114 acres were set aside for future development.

 When the San Diego County Regional Airport Authority (Airport) became a separate agency on January 1, 2003, the Port retained ownership of Pond 20, and the Airport took over the remaining acreage.